Easy Detox Watermelon Juice Recipe!

 So what’s stopping you?
 Go slice that watermelon.
 Press that blender button.

-Pour yourself a tall glass and pretend you’re at a fancy resort!
+Pour yourself a tall glass and pretend you’re at a vacation!

 Leave a Comment